H3AR7B3A7/BestPractices/IntelliJ.md

 - **Ctrl + D**: Duplicate line
 - **Ctrl + /**: Comment out / Uncomment

-*Some other functions do not have keyboard shortcuts, you might want to consider assigning some of these:*
+Some other functions do not have keyboard shortcuts, you might want to consider assigning some of these:

 - Extract interface

+*(Tip: Alt + Numpad makes for 10 easy extra shortcuts you can use to suit your needs.)*